Who Is Involved

 FREELANCE

-Jennifer has co-led with Shasta H Ali our collective imagination programme More about Jennifer.
+Jennifer co-led with Shasta H Ali our collective imagination programme More about Jennifer.

 • Louise Mousseau